fuseraft/kiwi/docs/lib/math.md

   - [`tgamma(_value)`](#tgamma_value)
   - [`trunc(_value)`](#trunc_value)

-## Importing the Module
+## Importing the Package
-To use the `math` module, import it at the beginning of your Kiwi script.
+To use the `math` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/math" as math
 ```

-## Module Functions
+## Package Functions

 ### `epsilon()`